raviknce0509/raviknce0509/README.md

 <details>
   <summary>Who are you? 👨</summary>
   <pre>
+Passionate Data Scientist | Transforming Customer Interactions | Marketing Technology Expert

+As an experienced Data Scientist specializing in marketing technology and analytics, I am dedicated to revolutionizing customer interactions through advanced data-driven solutions.
+With a proven track record of success, I excel in building scalable data science solutions using customer and marketing data to drive business growth and optimize the customer journey.
-I am a Data Scientist working on multiple data science projects for Corporate accounts.
-During my free time, I expand my knowledge by learning new Machine Learning algorithms and tools.
+I expand my knowledge during my free time by learning new Machine Learning algorithms and tools.

-Microsoft Certified: Azure Data Scientist Associate, AWS Certified Cloud Practitioner, AWS Solution Architect Associate (Pursuing)
+Microsoft Certified: Azure Data Scientist Associate, AWS Certified Cloud Practitioner, AWS Solution Architect Associate.

 Proficient in Python, SQL, R, AWS, Power BI, Hadoop, Spark, Git, VBA, and Excel.

+2+ years of Experience with Machine Learning platforms (AWS Sagemaker, Databricks), Data Pipelines (Spark, Airflow), CI/CD, GitHub, and visualization (Power BI/Tableau).

 A quote that inspired me recently is, "The people who are crazy enough to think they can change the world are the ones who do." - Steve Jobs
   </pre>